amitshekhariitbhu/android-interview-questions/README.md

     [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)).

 * **What is the difference between a constructor and a method?**
+    - Constructor and a method they both run a block of code but the difference is in calling them.
+    - 1) Constructor gets called automatically when we create an object of that class, we cannot call it explicitly though we can call parent class constructor using 'super' keyword.
+    - 1) We call method directly using their name.
+    - 2) Constructor Syntax -

+              public class SomeClass{

+              SomeClass(parameter_list){
+              ...
+              }

+              ...

+              }

+Note:
+Constructor name is the same as class name
+Constructor does not have return type

+    -2) Method Syntax -

+              public class SomeClass{

+                public void someMethod(){
+                  ...
+                }
+                // call method
+                someMethod()
+              }

-    - The name of the constructor is same as that of the class name, whereas the name of the method can be anything.
+    - Name of the method can be anything.
-    - There is no return type of a constructor.
     - When you make an object of a class, then the constructor of that class will be called automatically.
 But for methods, we need to         call it explicitely.
     - Constructors can't be inherited but you can call the constructor of the parent class by calling `super()`.

 * **Differences between abstract classes and interfaces?**